ankith-mohan/SEP/docs/helpers/genMat.md

 # genMat
-Generates a complex Hermitian or Positive Semidefinite matrix of the input dimensionality normalized by its trace norm
+Generates a complex Hermitian or positive semidefinite matrix of the input dimensionality normalized by its trace norm

 ## Syntax
 ``M = genMat(DIM, OPT, PROJ)``